hieuxyz00/hieuxyz_rpc/README.md

 -   **Flexible Builder Pattern:** Easily build your RPC state with intuitive chainable methods.
 -   **Easy to use:** The `Client` class abstracts away all the complex connection and setup logic, letting you get started with just a few lines of code.
--   **Auto Resume:** Built-in auto reconnect and session recovery mechanism in case of network failure, ensuring your RPC is always stable.

 ## Install